rherardi/adaptation-vectors/README.md

 # Adaptation Vectors

-Simple modeling tool to generate what if scenarios representing rate of change in technology versus ability of workers to adapt to change
+Simple modeling tool to generate what if scenarios representing rate of change in technology versus ability of workers to adapt to change.

 ## Links